Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Extraction of the Zemach radius from spectroscopy

-based on the electromagnetic form factors obtained from dispersion theory \cite{Lin:2021xrc}.
+up to a factor $3$ more precise than the previous best determination \cite{Tomalak:2017lxo} based on the electromagnetic form factors obtained from dispersion theory \cite{Lin:2021xrc}.
 An itemized list of contributions to the $2S$ hfs in $\mu$H is given in Table \ref{Table:Summaryhfs2S} of Appendix \ref{TheorySummary}.
 From the LO B$\chi$PT prediction for the polarizability effect, including also the eVP in \Eqref{eVPnumbers}, we obtain:

 This can be compared to other determinations of the proton Zemach radius collected in Table \ref{Table:ZemachRadius}.\footnote{Note that the chiral logarithm result for the Zemach radius \cite{Peset:2014jxa}, $R_\mathrm{Z}=1.35\,\mathrm{fm}$, is substantially larger than all extractions from experiment.} The radii we find are in agreement with the proton form factor analysis from Ref.~\cite{Borah:2020gte}, which uses the proton charge radius from the $\mu$H Lamb shift \cite{Antognini:1900ns} as a constraint for their fit.